 Another advantage is the integration with a digital employee referral program.

-Firstbird, for example, is the leading provider in the digital employee referral programs and has over 1,000 customers such as McDonalds, Vodafone and the Arvato Bertelsmann Group.
+Firstbird, for example, is the leading provider of digital employee referral programs and has over 1,000 customers such as McDonald’s, Vodafone and the Arvato Bertelsmann Group.
 Firstbird’s digital platform combines the advantages of e-recruiting with the benefits of social recruiting.

-With employee referral programs, employees can recommend friends and acquaintances for job openings and share jobads via social media.
-It adds more value to the applications because personal referrals are still the best recruitment channel..
+With employee referral programs, employees can refer friends and acquaintances for job openings and share job ads via social media.
+It adds more value to the applications because personal referrals are still the best recruitment channel.
 In return, Talent Scouts, or employees providing referrals, receive a reward for successful hiring.

 This is the way companies gain qualified candidates who are the perfect cultural fit.
 At the same time, reporting and management of referrals occur within the e-recruiting software.